Use this example as a guide when composing your next COO job description.

 This example was created based on our experience in recruiting Chief Operating Officers.
 However, please note that no two COO job descriptions are alike which is why you will want to review each section of this job description carefully.

-The 6 sections of a Chief Operating Officer (COO) job description are:
+The 6 sections of a COO job description are:

 As you may imagine, it is important that the title of the position is clearly defined at the top of your job description.
 Additionally, in this space you should include the title of your company.
 See the example below: